tomhmoses/fun2/LectureNotes/introduction.lagda.md

 In this module you will learn the functional programming language [Agda](https://agda.readthedocs.io/en/latest/).
-We assume that you have learned Haskell before attending this module.
+We assume that you have learned Haskell before attending this module (the prerequisites also include data structures and algorithms, theories of computation, and mathematical and logical foundations of computer science).

 There are three main distinguishing features of Agda compared to Haskell.